nimimerkki/LGSM-Conditional-Helper/README.md

 Typical usage-cases are cronjobs, but works *"manually"* from commandline just as well.

-Depending on your installation (see above), you use either `./checkif`, `./isempty` or `./canupdate`, followed by any `<options>` you'd like, and one or more LGSM gameserver-files.
-The following commandline parameters & options are available:
+Depending on your installation (see above), you use either `./checkif`, `./isempty` or `./canupdate`, followed by any `<options>` you'd like, and one or more LGSM gameserver-files. <br> The following commandline parameters & options are available:
 | Short | Long parameter & Description  |
 | ----- | :---------------------------- |
 | `-ie` | `--isempty`     <br> = Fails if server is not empty (Offline, or 0/xx players) |